A Diagrammatic Basis for Computer Programming: Free Kleene-Cartesian bicategories

 Finally, we can apply \Cref{lem:restricting-adjunctions} to obtain that the functors \(\UTr \colon \SMC \to \Cat{UTMonCat}\) and \(\fun{U_{T}} \colon \Cat{UTMonCat} \to \SMC\) restrict to functors \(\fun{UTr_{B}} \colon \Cat{FIBCat} \to \Cat{UTFIBCat}\) and \(\fun{U_{TB}} \colon \Cat{UTFIBCat} \to \Cat{FIBCat}\), and that these are adjoint. \end{proof}

-We are left to prove the adjunction between uniformly traced fb categories with idempotent convolution and Kleene bicategories.
-This adjunction is also a quotient because the posetal enrichment of Kleene bicategories is derived by the idempotent convolution.
+We are left with proving the adjunction between uniformly traced fb categories with idempotent convolution and Kleene bicategories.
+This adjunction is also a quotient because the posetal enrichment of Kleene bicategories is derived from the idempotent convolution.

 \begin{rem} The poset enrichment in fb categories with idempotent convolution is derived (\Cref{lem:idempfib}): the convolution monoid defines a poset enrichment by \(f \leq g\) whenever \(f \sqcup g = g\); and any poset enrichment needs to coincide with this one.
 This means that, while it is useful to think in terms of inequalities, we do not need to add inequalities to signatures.
 In particular, imposing posetal uniformity reduces to quotienting by a congruence.
 This result also simplifies the definition of morphisms of Kleene bicategories (\Cref{def:kleenebicategory}): they are traced monoidal functors preserving the monoid and comonoid structures. \end{rem}